30 CCW Chronic Conditions Period Prevalence, 2020

 Technical Notes:

 Period prevalence is calculated for these rates.
 Beneficiaries with full or nearly full fee-for-service (FFS) coverage during the year who had FFS claims for the condition within the condition-specific look back period.
 Chronic conditions have a one- to two-year look-back time period.
 Please refer to the CCW website to obtain the algorithm criteria for these chronic conditions.
-Denominator is all who were enrolled in Medicare on or after January 1, 2020 and had full or nearly full FFS coverage (i.e., 11 or 12 months of Medicare Part A and B [or coverage until time of death] and one month or less of health maintenance organization [HMO] coverage).
+Denominator is all who were enrolled in Medicare on or after January 1, 2022, and had full or nearly full FFS coverage (i.e., 11 or 12 months of Medicare Part A and B [or coverage until time of death] and one month or less of health maintenance organization [HMO] coverage).
 Beneficiaries may be counted in more than one condition category.

-Chart Date: September 2022
+Chart Date: August 2024

 Back to Top

-Ophthalmic Conditions Trends, 2017–2020
+Ophthalmic Conditions Trends, 2017–2022

 Description:

-The proportion of Medicare beneficiaries with a cataract procedure has been gradually decreasing over time.
-The rate of cataract procedures declined from 25.8% in 2017 to 22.3% in 2020.
-The proportion of beneficiaries identified as having treatment for glaucoma increased from 13.8% in 2017 to 14.3% in 2020.
+The proportion of Medicare beneficiaries with a cataract procedure decreased in 2020 and has reverted to typical pattern in 2022.
+The rate of cataract procedures declined from 26.3% in 2019 to 22.3% in 2020, and then returned to 26.0% in 2021 (and was 26.4% in 2022).
+The proportion of beneficiaries identified as having treatment for glaucoma increased from 13.8% in 2017 to 15.0% in 2022.

 Technical Notes:

 Period prevalence is calculated for these rates.
 Beneficiaries with full or nearly full fee-for-service (FFS) coverage during the year who had FFS claims for the condition within the condition-specific look back period.
 Chronic conditions have a one- to two-year look-back time period.
 Please refer to the CCW website to obtain the algorithm criteria for these chronic conditions.
-Denominator is all who were enrolled in Medicare on or after January 1, 2020 and had full or nearly full FFS coverage (i.e., 11 or 12 months of Medicare Part A and B [or coverage until time of death] and one month or less of health maintenance organization [HMO] coverage).
+Denominator is all who were enrolled in Medicare on or after January 1, 2022, and had full or nearly full FFS coverage (i.e., 11 or 12 months of Medicare Part A and B [or coverage until time of death] and one month or less of health maintenance organization [HMO] coverage).
 Beneficiaries may be counted in more than one condition category.

-Chart Date: September 2022
+Chart Date: August 2024

 Back to Top

-Other Conditions Trends, 2017–2020
+Other Conditions Trends, 2017–2022

 Description:

-The period prevalence of beneficiaries who had fee-for-service claims for hyperlipidemia has increased from 61.3% in 2017 to 62.8% in 2020.
-There was a slight decrease in prevalence for both hypertension and anemia.
-In 2017, 67.8% of beneficiaries had hypertension, compared to 66.8% in 2020; during the same time intervals 21.7% and 21.3% of beneficiaries had anemia.
-Benign prostatic hyperplasia has increased from 25.4% in 2017 to 27.0% in 2020.
+The period prevalence of beneficiaries who had fee-for-service claims for benign prostatic hyperplasia increased from 25.4% in 2017 to 29.1% in 2022, and hyperlipidemia increased from 61.3% in 2017 to 65.5% in 2022.
+There was a slight decrease in prevalence for hypertension; in 2017, 67.8% of beneficiaries had hypertension, compared to 66.8% in 2022.
+Prevalence for anemia was stable over time.

 Technical Notes:

 Period prevalence is calculated for these rates.
 Beneficiaries with full or nearly full fee-for-service (FFS) coverage during the year who had FFS claims for the condition within the condition-specific look back period.
 Chronic conditions have a one- to two-year look-back time period.
 Please refer to the CCW website to obtain the algorithm criteria for these chronic conditions.
-Denominator is all who were enrolled in Medicare on or after January 1, 2020 and had full or nearly full FFS coverage (i.e., 11 or 12 months of Medicare Part A and B [or coverage until time of death] and one month or less of health maintenance organization [HMO] coverage).
+Denominator is all who were enrolled in Medicare on or after January 1, 2022, and had full or nearly full FFS coverage (i.e., 11 or 12 months of Medicare Part A and B [or coverage until time of death] and one month or less of health maintenance organization [HMO] coverage).
 Only males are included in the numerator and denominator for benign prostatic hyperplasia.
 Beneficiaries may be counted in more than one condition category.

-Chart Date: September 2022
+Chart Date: August 2024

 Back to Top

-Selected Chronic Conditions by Age Group, 2020
+Selected Chronic Conditions by Age Group, 2022

 Description: